 When you buy through our links, we may earn an affiliate commission.

-We have searched through the information available and have come up with some solutions to try out if your picture and sound are out of sync.
-Read on to see if one of these solutions helps to fix your problem!
+We have searched through the information, tested it, and have come up with some solutions to try out if your picture and sound are out of sync.
+Each fix will tell you why your Samsung TV’s experiencing an audio delay.

 Adjust the Audio Delay